 Although it is common for members of the armed forces, the security services, the judiciary, and police and prison officers to be excluded from the right to strike, union organisations have successfully challenged outright bans even in these areas.
 For example, the European Committee of Social Rights (ECSR) of the Council of Europe confirmed that an absolute prohibition on police forces' right to strike in Ireland goes beyond the conditions established by the European Social Charter (ESC).
 In European Confederation of Police (EuroCOP) v Ireland, Complaint No. 83/2012, the ECSR confirmed that the complete ban on the right to strike in police forces violated Article 6(4) of the Charter.
-An absolute prohibition on the right to strike are compelling reasons justifying it.
+An absolute prohibition on the right to strike can be considered in conformity with the Article only if there are compelling reasons justifying it.